Zomato : a long term bet?

 The National Restaurant Association of India (NRAI) hasn’t been very happy with the duopoly that exists in the food delivery business.
 They’ve been quite vocal about the high commissions that Zomato/Swiggy charge which leaves little on the table for restaurants.
 In many cases, restaurants have to inflate the prices of their menu, making it more expensive for customers.
 NRAI has already filed a compliant against these players once in the past with the Competition Commission of India voicing it’s concerns on how these platforms are using unfair trade practices.
 Any development on this front could negatively impact Zomato.

-If you liked this article, you can support me by subscribing to this blog or sharing it in your network :)
+If you liked this article, you can support me by subscribing to this blog or sharing it in your network OR you could donate a small token to contribute to my research!

 [Note: The author is not a SEBI registered investment advisor and the contents of this article do NOT constitute investment advice.
 Always do your own research before you invest in a company]